top of page

 Brenda (She/Her)

-“It is better to have loved and lost, than never to have loved at all”.
-To Brenda, a 35-year-old Mexican American woman, the meaning of this saying was misconstrued in her childhood as the need to lose half of her weight to be loved.
-Her struggle with obesity led her on a path of bullying, failed diets and finding ultimate resolution in weight-loss and reconstructive surgeries.
-In the aftermath, she faced near-death complications and a rare autoimmune skin disorder left her with painful chest and abdominal scars.
+“It is better to have loved and lost than never to have loved at all.”
+For Brenda, a Mexican American woman, this saying was misconstrued in her childhood to mean she needed to lose half her weight to be loved.
+Her struggle with obesity led to bullying, failed diets, and ultimately weight-loss and reconstructive surgeries.

 Brenda.jpg